|Nach Hause||Roll: botic | chl | delipRao | girlsCamp | ghack | j2bryson | j.ortner | oberh | p3k | ribbonfarm | s.rosner|

 Not yet merged into Boeing, defence and aviation industry contractor McDonnell Douglas for whatever reason buys Tymshare (a computer timesharing company founded in 1964) and in 1989 will sell it to BT (British Telecom).
 This might mark the first consolidation event where a startup networking company is brought back into the incumbent corporate telecom world.

 J.K., a technical consultant on the TinyTalk staff who had always promised to write cute articles on exciting developments in the personal computing world but had always failed to deliver, returns from a trip to the States and brings 5 cheap 300 bits/s modems (real modems, not acoustic couplers) for the C=64 expansion port to the premises.
 He tries to persuade management to enter the (then practically illegal in Europe) private electronic data communications market on the base and merits of this product.

-Joe 'Lord Skitch' Jackson - Public Domain - C=64 official modem, TinyTalk owned a cheaper clone of this.
+Joe 'Lord Skitch' Jackson - Public Domain - C=64 official modem, TinyTalk owned 2 cheaper clones of this one.